Skip to Main Content AUB

 Your own Image

-When referencing images you have created, such as photographs you have taken, you need to give yourself as the author.
+When referencing images you have created, such as photographs you have taken or designs you have produced, you need to give yourself as the author.
 References should be made up as the following elements:

 • [medium of image].